-The SEC has adopted final rules to implement Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act requiring public companies to provide stockholders with periodic advisory (non-binding) votes on executive compensation, also referred to as "say-on-pay" proposals.
+SEC rules adopted pursuant to Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act require public companies to provide stockholders with periodic advisory (non-binding) votes on executive compensation, also referred to as "say-on-pay" proposals.

-As more fully described under the sections of the proxy statement titled "Compensation Discussion and Analysis" and "Certain Transactions with Related Persons," we do not have any employees.
-We are externally managed by PRCM Advisors LLC pursuant to the Management Agreement between us and PRCM Advisors LLC.
-We have not paid, and we do not currently intend to pay, any cash or equity compensation to any of our named executive officers and we do not currently intend to adopt any policies with respect thereto.
-Under the Management Agreement with PRCM Advisors LLC, PRCM Advisors LLC has agreed to provide us with our senior management team, including officers, along with appropriate support personnel.
-Each of our named executive officers are partners and employees of Pine River and receive their compensation from Pine River, and Pine River compensates them directly in its sole discretion in connection with the services they render to PRCM Advisors LLC and to us.
-None of our named executive officers has an employment agreement with us and we do not pay them salaries or bonuses or provide them other compensation or benefits.
+As more fully described under the sections of the proxy statement titled "Executive Compensation," "Compensation Discussion and Analysis" and "Certain Transactions with Related Persons," we do not have any employees.
+We are externally managed by PRCM Advisors pursuant to the Management Agreement between us and PRCM Advisors.
+We have not paid, and we do not currently intend to pay, any cash or equity compensation directly to any of our executive officers and we do not currently intend to adopt any policies with respect thereto.
+Under the Management Agreement with PRCM Advisors, PRCM Advisors has agreed to provide us with our senior management team, including officers, along with appropriate support personnel.
+Each of our executive officers is a partner or employee of Pine River and receives compensation from Pine River, and Pine River compensates them directly in its sole discretion in connection with the services they render to PRCM Advisors and to us.
+None of our executive officers has an employment agreement with us and we do not pay them salaries or bonuses or provide them other compensation or benefits.

-Notwithstanding that we do not pay our named executive officers compensation, we are required by Section 14A of the Exchange Act to seek an advisory vote from our stockholders to approve the compensation of our named executive officers listed under "Executive Officers" in this proxy statement.
+Notwithstanding that we do not pay our executive officers compensation, we are required by Section 14A of the Exchange Act to seek an advisory vote from our stockholders to approve the compensation of our executive officers listed under "Executive Officers" in this proxy statement.
 At the Annual Meeting, we are asking you to vote "FOR" the adoption of the following resolution:

-"RESOLVED: That the stockholders of the Company approve, on a non-binding advisory basis, the compensation paid to the Company's named executive officers, as disclosed in the Company's proxy statement for the 2011 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission.

-including the Compensation Discussion and Analysis and related narrative discussions in the proxy statement."
+"RESOLVED: That the stockholders of the Company approve, on a non-binding advisory basis, the compensation paid to the Company's executive officers, as disclosed in the Company's proxy statement for the 2012 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis and related narrative discussions in the proxy statement."

-This say-on-pay vote is advisory in nature and, therefore, it is not binding on us, our Board of Directors, our Compensation Committee, or PRCM Advisers LLC.
+This say-on-pay vote is advisory in nature and, therefore, it is not binding on us, our Board of Directors, our Compensation Committee, PRCM Advisers or Pine River.